 WHAT ARE THE ADVANTAGES OF MEDIATION?

-In brief, time and money.
-In detail, if a case is settled through mediation, parties
+If a case is settled through mediation, parties

 HOW IS THE MEDIATION PROCESS?